Channel Coding

 If

-numpy array
+NumPy array

-- checkCrcAndMerge(rxDecodedWords)
+- checkCrcAndMerge(rxCodedBlocks)

-This function performs CRC checking on the each code-block, re-assembles the transport block by combining the code-blocks, and returns the transport block together with the results of CRC checks for each code-block.
+This function performs CRC checking on the each code block, re-assembles the transport block by combining the code blocks, and returns the transport block together with the results of CRC checks for each code block.

 Note that the returned value of this function includes the 24 bits of transport block CRC.
 The transport block CRC can be checked using the

-method.- Parameters:
+checkCrc()method.- Parameters:

-rxDecodedWords (numpy array) – A
+rxCodedBlocks (NumPy array) – A

-txBlock (numpy array of bits) – The numpy array containing the transport block together with its 24-bit CRC at the end which can be verified using the
+txBlock (NumPy array of bits) – The NumPy array containing the transport block together with its 24-bit CRC at the end which can be verified using the

-method.crcCheckResults (numpy array of booleans) – The boolean numpy array containing the CRC check results for each code block.
-To have a valid transport block, all of the values in this numpy array must be
+checkCrc()method.crcCheckResults (NumPy array of booleans) – The boolean NumPy array containing the CRC check results for each code block.
+To have a valid transport block, all of the values in this NumPy array must be True.

 Polar Coding

-contains the API used for
+The module polar.py contains the API used for

-It implements the class PolarBase
+Polar coding.
+It implements the class

-other Polar Coding classes and is derived from the
+PolarBase, which is the base class for other polar coding classes and is derived from the

-class.
-It also implements
+ChanCodeBase class.
+It also implements the classes PolarEncoder and

-both of which are derived from PolarBase
+PolarDecoder both of which are derived from PolarBase.

 This implementation is based on 3GPP TS 38.212.